Yos Riady

 The Onchain Data Gap

 GA4 has no native support for blockchain data.
-You can track a "wallet_connect" event, but GA4 cannot tell you what that wallet did after connecting: no transactions, no revenue, no true retention.
+You can track a "wallet_connect" custom event, but GA4 cannot tell you what crypto wallet was used or what that wallet did in DeFi before and after connecting: no wallet metadata, no transaction tracking, no revenue tracking, no retention tracking.
 GA4 can measure interest (clicks, connects), but not outcomes (revenue, retention, LTV).
-For onchain apps, outcomes happen on the blockchain, not in the browser.
+For DeFi apps, conversions happen onchain, not in the browser.

 Manual Event Tracking Overhead

 To track wallet events in GA4, you need to manually instrument every wallet interaction (connect, sign, transaction) via Google Tag Manager or custom code, configure custom dimensions for wallet addresses, and build custom reports to visualise the data.
-Formo's autocapture handles wallet connects, signatures, and transactions automatically once you install the SDK.
+This is a big engineering effort with many edge cases, from compatibility issues with multiple wallet providers to identity stitching multiple devices and wallets.
+Formo's SDK comes equipped with autocapture and automatically handles wallet connects, signatures, and transactions for all major wallets (Metamask, Phantom, Privy, Dynamic, and more) out of the box.

 What Formo Enables That GA4 Cannot